-- Expert Aerators: Another of the benefits of worms is that they spend their days burrowing in the soil, creating many benefits to plants and the soil structure as a result of their tunneling habits.
+- Expert Aerators: Another of the benefits of worms is that they spend their days burrowing in the soil, adding a lot to plants and the soil structure as a result of their tunneling habits.
 For starters, this reduces compaction, which leads to better drainage plant root health.
 (Roots take in oxygen, which is made more available when the soil is loosened and aerated.
 This aerated soil also increases the porosity, meaning the voids through which air and water infiltrate into the soil.
 Plants love moisture—but also proper drainage.
 Aerated soil supports both.
 Earthworms also support healthy soil microbe populations, which are crucial for healthy plant growth.
 The decomposed organic matter supports healthy populations of soil microbes which, in turn, help to cycle nutrients, making nitrogen, phosphorus, and potassium more available for plant uptake through roots.)

 How to Attract Worms to Your Garden Soil

 Here are things Buck says you can do to entice earthworms to take up shop in your backyard:

 - Reduce chemical usage in your gardens.
 Pesticides and herbicides can be detrimental to the overall health of earthworms and soil microbes.
-So, opt for organic methods to control pests and weeds, or integrated pest management strategies instead of chemicals as your first line of defense.
+So, opt for organic methods to control pests and weeds, or integrated pest management strategies.
+Choose those methods over chemicals as your first line of defense.